unosquare/swan/README.md

 ### Atomic types
-Atomic operations are indivisible which means that they cannot interrupted partway through. `SWAN` provides Atomic types which include mechanisms to perform these kinds of operations on Built-In types like: bool, long, and double.
+Atomic operations are indivisible which means that they cannot interrupted partway through. `SWAN` provides Atomic types which include mechanisms to perform these kinds of operations on Built-In types like: `bool`, `long`, and `double`.
 This is quite useful in situations where we have to deal with lots of threads performing writes on variables because we can assure that threads will not interrupt each other in the middle of an operation and perform a `torn write`.

 [AtomicBoolean API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.AtomicBoolean.html)